factful/ocr_testing/Readme.md

 # Welcome

-This repository contains the scripts and outputs from our OCR comparison tests.
-ARTICLE LINK TK
+This repository contains the scripts and outputs from our [OCR comparison tests](https://source.opennews.org/articles/so-many-ocr-options/).

 We identified a few sample documents to run through OCR systems so we could compare the results.
 The documents we used in our final write up are these: